xbrlus/xbrl-api/api/xbrlExtensionElement.md

     `Namespace=[url]` - The namespace of the company filing the data is requested for.
 For example http://www.ovt.com/20150430.

     `AccessionID=[int]` - Internal Accession identifier used by the XBRL US database.
+This is a unique filing identifier.
+For example one comapny will have many filings.
 This is returned by the API and can be used in subsequent calls.
 This allows a comma separated list.

     `Accession=[alpha]` - Filing accession number.
-This is the accession number used by the SEC.
+This is the accession number used as the filing identifier used by the SEC.
 This parameter does not allow a comma separated list.

    **Minimum:**